dieter-wilhelm/apdl-mode/README.md

 ## Pin-pointing the relevant Ansys documentation

-You can trigger (**C-c C-b**) the relevant Ansys manual entry directly from your APDL-Mode session without the detour of searching in the Ansys online help (default since V19).
-This works not only for APDL commands but also element names and other manual topics.
-(To that end you must have started / registered the Ansys online help once from an Ansys product.
-But I recommend installing the Ansys documentation locally, loading is much faster.)
+You can browse (with **C-c C-b** on a code line) the relevant Ansys manual entry directly without the detour of searching in the Ansys online help.
+This works not only for all APDL commands but also for element names and more general manual topics!

+Since Ansys v191 the online help is the default.
+APDL-Mode is using your default browser but to be able to access the online help you must register or you must start the online help once from any licensed Ansys product.
+I recommend installing the local Ansys documentation package, access time is much shorter.

-The image below is showing a manual entry in GNU-Emacs' EWW browser.
-You are able to consult the manual side-by-side with your APDL code.
+The image below is showing a manual entry in GNU-Emacs' eww browser.
+You are able to consult the manuals side-by-side your APDL code.

 ![img](doc/browse_manual.png)